mikeqfu/pyrcs/docs/source/quick-start.rst

 ELRs and mileages
 =================

-`Engineer's Line References (ELRs)`_ is also frequently seen among various data in Britain's railway system.
+`Engineer's Line References (ELRs)`_ are also frequently seen among various data in Britain's railway system.
 To get the codes of ELRs (and their associated mileage files), we can use the class :py:class:`~elr_mileage.ELRMileages`:

 .. code-block:: python